CtrlK

 Completeness

 Clearly answers both 'what' (refactor high-complexity React components in Dify frontend) and 'when' (explicit triggers including tool output thresholds, user requests, and tool warnings).
-Also includes explicit 'avoid' guidance for when NOT to use the skill.
+Also includes explicit 'avoid when' guidance, which goes beyond the minimum requirements.

 3 / 3